 When DIY WordPress Hosting Makes Sense

-I'm not anti-DIY.
+I am not anti-DIY.
 There are legitimate scenarios where managing your own WordPress hosting works:

 You're a developer or agency with multiple sites.
 The per-site economics change when you're managing 50+ WordPress installations.
 We run some client sites on managed VPS clusters because we have the expertise and scale to make it cost-effective.

 Budget is genuinely tight and you have time.
-If $30/month is a real constraint and you can dedicate 6-10 hours monthly to server maintenance, DIY might make sense short-term.
+If $30/month is a real constraint and you can dedicate 6-10 hours monthly to server maintenance, DIY might make sense short term.

 The Hidden Costs Everyone Misses